gabelegendary/Car_Dashboard_Project/README.md

 - Temperature is in the range of [-60, 60] °C
 - Battery level in percent.

-# On the server GUI, there is a:
+# On the Server GUI you will find the following:
 - A slider for speed.
 Speed is an integer in the range of 0 and 240.
 - A slider for temperature.
 Temperature is an integer in the range of -60 and 60
 - A slider for battery level.
 Battery level is an integer in the range of 0 and 100.